eventnetusa/eventnet/src/_vip/sarc-sponsorships.md

       Line and more.

-      #### Currently seeking opportunities at 55+ living communities for event
+      #### **Currently seeking opportunities at 55+ living communities for event
-      and activity brand sponsorships.&nbsp;
+      and activity brand sponsorships.
+Our goal is partner with communities to sponsor many recurring activities on an on-going basis.**

       &nbsp;